Medically reviewed by Drugs.com. Last updated on Mar 8, 2022.

 - Bleeding problems (eg, hemolysis or hemolytic anemia) or

-A nurse or other trained health professional will give you micafungin. micafungin is given through a needle placed in one of your veins. micafungin is given slowly, so the needle will have to remain in place for at least 1 hour.
+A nurse or other trained health professional will give you or your child micafungin.
+Micafungin is given through a needle placed in one of your veins.
+Micafungin is given slowly, so the needle will have to remain in place for at least 1 hour.

-It is very important that your doctor check your progress closely to make sure micafungin is working properly.
-Blood tests may be needed to check for unwanted effects.
+It is very important that your doctor check your or your child's progress closely to make sure micafungin is working properly.
+Blood and urine tests may be needed to check for unwanted effects.

-micafungin may cause a serious type of allergic reaction called anaphylaxis.
+Micafungin may cause serious types of allergic reactions, including anaphylaxis.
 Anaphylaxis can be life-threatening and requires immediate medical attention.
-Tell your doctor or nurse right away if you have a rash, itching, swelling of the face, tongue, and throat, trouble breathing, or chest pain after you get the injection. .
+Tell your doctor or nurse right away if you or your child have a rash, itching, swelling of the face, tongue, and throat, trouble breathing, or chest pain after you get the injection.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.